Pumpkin Turnovers Recipe with Cinnamon Glaze

 • If your grocery doesn’t carry Pepperidge Farms Puff Pastry, any brand will work.
 Again, just adjust the size/shape of the turnovers if your pastry isn’t square.

-• We ate these turnovers like a big cookie, but they would be so good paired with ice cream, and served just like a real piece of pie.
+• We eat these turnovers like a big cookie, but they would be so good paired with ice cream, and served just like a real piece of pie.
 Pumpkin is such a classic fall flavor, and there are so many ways to enjoy it that aren’t pumpkin pie!

 pumpkin turnovers on cooling rack